-The motivation for this research comes from the potential for criticality where fissile materials are present in industrial or environmental matrices, and from the associated need to assess the implications for the integrity of industrial plant and potential radiation impacts on the health of workers and the public.
-In general these matrices will be multiphase, for example bubbly solutions, wetted or suspended powders or porous media.
+The motivation for the original FETCH framework comes from the potential for criticality where fissile materials are present in industrial or environmental applications, and from the associated need to assess the implications for the integrity of industrial plant and potential radiation impacts on the health of workers and the public.
+In general these applications will be multiphase, for example bubbly solutions, wetted or suspended powders or porous media.

 While simple-design criticality assessment methods may normally be applied in a conservative manner, there is a need for a generic, fundamentally-based method capable of treating spatial and temporal detail, that may be used as a reference method and be used to assist in understanding complex behaviour.
-It is to meet this need that the coupled neutronics/computational fluid dynamics (CFD) code FETCH (Finite Element Transient Criticality) has been developed and benchmarked against available experiments.
+It is to meet this need that the coupled neutronics/CFD code FETCH (Finite Element Transient Criticality) has been developed and benchmarked against available experiments.

-The code has been developed as a reference method for modeling criticality transients in fissile solutions and other multiphase matrices.
-The fundamental nature of the modeling means that the code may be applied to cases somewhat beyond the range of experiment - for example dilute plutonium solution transients.
+The code has been developed as a reference method for modelling criticality transients in fissile solutions and other multiphase matrices.
+The fundamental nature of the modelling means that the code may be applied to cases somewhat beyond the range of experiment - for example dilute plutonium solution transients.

 Transient criticality has been the subject of active investigation in the last 20 years with encouraging results.
 The CRITEX code by Mather et al. was written to simulate the four important parameters of thermal expansion, temperature, radiolytic gas release and water vapour release, using point kinetics with cylindrical tank buckling and analytical treatments of the main variables.
 It has been validated against the CRAC and SILENE experiments.
 Later work led to the CHAMPAGNE treatment for high rates of reactivity addition in the presence of gas bubble formation.
 The related POWDER code, designed to simulate the ingress of a moderator into fissile powder, was developed following specific experiments using the SILENE reactor.